 Secondly, after installation the gas should have been verified as being oxygen.
 This verification should have been witnessed by a member of clinical staff who is experienced in delivering medical gases.
 The engineer has noted twice on the forms that the oxygen was tested and was 100% oxygen.
 This cannot have been the case as the actual reading would have been 0% oxygen.
 No clinical staff verified or witnessed this testing.

 The report identifies issues with the engineering process and also the governance within the hospital.

 The RCA made a recommendation for submission to the Australian Resuscitation Council to review the existing neonatal resus algorithm.
 It recommends that a section be added about unexpected hypoxia which includes consideration of the gas outlets.

 This is a tragic case and must be very stressful for all those involved.
 As clinicians who are frequently involved in neonatal resus, we have a process for reviewing equipment when faced with unexpected hypoxia during neonatal resuscitation.
-From now on, we should consider gas outlets as part of this trouble-shooting process and this may need to include a final step of disconnecting the baby from the piped gases and trialling on a self-inflating bag in room air.
+From now on, we should consider gas outlets as part of this trouble-shooting process and this may need to include a final step of disconnecting the baby from the piped gases and trialing on a self-inflating bag in room air.

 As a retired midwife I heard there were 65 cases delivered in this theatre .

 Therefore these 65 babies got nitrous gas after birth but no word or follow up on them

 Thanks for eloquently summarising this case for us.
 Spoke to a gas engineer last week about his opinion and he was dumbfounded that this occurred.
 A tragedy which will lead to specific recommendations that are implemented.
 It reminds me of garling which has publicity but was not rolled out do let’s hope it leads to meaningful and pragmatic improvements